Español

 PROGRAMME COMMITTEE

 When the ORC process ends, the Programme Committee (PC) will meet over three days in November 2024 to review the abstracts again, taking into account the reviews of the ORC, and to build the final programme.
 Our Programme Committee meeting is mostly online to allow for greater geographic diversity in its makeup.
 A smaller group of team leaders meets in Liverpool, UK to oversee the process.
-We owe a huges debt of gratitude to the PC members, some of whom have to work very odd hours for the duration of the meeting.
+We owe a huge debt of gratitude to the PC members, some of whom have to work very odd hours for the duration of the meeting.

 Each year, the Programme Committee members are astounded by the high quality of the submissions, and selecting abstracts is extremely difficult.